Catalysts/cat-boot/cat-boot-javamelody/README.md

 # Java-Melody Integration

-This module integrates JavaMelody into your Spring-Boot application.
+This module integrates JavaMelody (https://github.com/javamelody/javamelody/wiki) into your Spring-Boot application.

+## Integration

+With Gradle

+'''
+runtime('cc.catalysts.boot:cat-boot-javamelody:' + catBootVersion)
+'''

+## Configuration

 It comes with with an AutoConfiguration, so if you are using Spring Boot's @EnableAutoConfiguration, then the configuration will be picked up automatically.

 The following configuration parameters are available (here with their default values):